hannes-holey/GaPFlow/paper/paper.md

 The source term $\mathbf{s}$ accounts for fluxes across the bottom and top walls ($\mathbf{f}_z$).
 The current implementation uses a finite volume discretization on a regular grid and the MacCormack explicit time-integration scheme [@maccormack2003_effect] to solve the transient lubrication problem.
 The [µGrid](https://muspectre.github.io/muGrid/) library is used to assemble the discretized density and flux fields into a unified container and to export the simulation results in the [NetCDF](https://www.unidata.ucar.edu/software/netcdf) file format.

+Next to the numerical inegration of the continuum equations, `GaPFlow` serves as a *glue code* that integrates the various components for multiscale or multiphysics simulations.
+Therefore, it relies on a small set of external dependencies which are summarized below.

 ## GP regression